scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 10 kHz.
 The filter is constructed using the ``firwin`` function from the ``signals`` module of SciPy :cite:`Jones2001` with the Blackman window :cite:`Blackman1958,Oppenheim1999` and a filter order of :math:`2^{14}-1`.
-The cutoff frequency, window type, and filter order were determined empirically, based on the Fig. :ref:`frequency`.
+The cutoff frequency, window type, and filter order were determined empirically, based on Fig. :ref:`frequency`.
 Methods to select a cutoff frequency that optimizes the signal-to-noise ratio are currently being investigated.

 .. figure:: figures/frequency.png